-On the other hand, if you don’t leave room for the buyer’s agent’s commission, you’ll be excluding most of the buyers in the market in Hamilton.
+On the other hand, if you don’t leave room for the buyer’s agent’s commission, you’ll be excluding most of the buyers in the market in Ontario.

 Compared to the cost of a newspaper ad, the MLS is a cheap way to market your property to a very wide audience.